 The Wiries chief advantage is its portability.
 You can easily remove the Alfa from the box, screw on its original 5 dBi antenna and bring it ashore.

-Bottom line: Once you get through the installation, The Wirie is a simple and practical solution to getting better Wi-Fi reception on board-just what youd expect from cruising sailors.
-For $250 however, wed want more than a three-month warranty.
-(The Wirie says it will be extending the coverage on some components soon.)
+Bottom line: Once you get through the installation, The Wirie is a simple and practical solution to getting better Wi-Fi reception on board-just what you’d expect from cruising sailors.
+Unfortunately it did not have the endurance in a competitive market.
+If you have one of these on board, you might be able to salvage some parts.

 Picking a winner out of this crowd was tough as there were no clear performance advantages and each had features that might appeal more to individual sailors.
 Nevertheless, after weighing all the options and spending time with these units, we came up with some clear recommendations.